jyoo980/haskell-fp/README.md

     paraMap :: (x -> y) -> [x] -> [y]
 ```

-Notice that the type variables `x` and `y` are NOT constrained in any way, i.e. they do not appear to the left of `=>`.
+Notice that the type variables `x` and `y` are <strong>not</strong> constrained in any way, i.e. they do not appear to the left of `=>`.
 Hence, `paraMap` was written using parametric polymorphism.
 A function written using parametric polymorphism will accept parameters of any <strong>legal</strong> type, and operate the same way for each of those types.
 This is a characteristic called "parametricity".

+### Ad-hoc Polymorphism

+TODO

 ## Questions to address